Did you know that in 2022, WhatsApp has over 2 billion users worldwide, spread across 180 countries? Since its launch,

 2. Which qualities are important for a telecalling role?

 Telecalling requires patience, persuasiveness, and persistence.
-It is also important to have excellent communication skills, typing skills, and the ability to perform well in an office setting.
+It’s also important to have excellent communication and typing skills, alongside the ability to perform in an office setting.

 3. How to improve telecalling skills?

 Telephone courtesy begins as soon as you answer the phone or vice versa.
 Moreover, the chances of building rapport with the customer are mostly minimal.